digital-asset/daml/triggers/simulations/overview.rst

   override protected implicit lazy val simulationConfig: TriggerSimulationConfig =
     TriggerSimulationConfig(simulationDuration = 42.seconds)

-Under the hood, each simulation component is implemented in Scala code as an `Akka typed actor <https://doc.akka.io/docs/akka/current/typed/index.html>`_.
+Under the hood, each simulation component is implemented in Scala code as an `Pekko typed actor <https://doc.pekko.io/docs/pekko/current/typed/index.html>`_.

 Ledger Process Component
 ------------------------

 A ledger process provides trigger components with a strongly consistent data view of a participant ledger.
-Under the hood, this is achieved by wrapping a ledger API client with an Akka typed actor.
+Under the hood, this is achieved by wrapping a ledger API client with an Pekko typed actor.
 The ledger API client then interacts with a Canton network participant on behalf of the trigger.

 .. note::
-  The ``LedgerProcess.scala`` file implements the underlying typed Akka actor as an instance of an Akka ``Behavior[LedgerProcess.Message]``.
+  The ``LedgerProcess.scala`` file implements the underlying typed Pekko actor as an instance of an Pekko ``Behavior[LedgerProcess.Message]``.

   The ledger process accepts messages with Scala type ``LedgerProcess.Message``.
 These messages allow: